-Assessment – The importance of closing the feedback loop in the XSEED Method
+Assessment – The importance of closing feedback loop in the XSEED Method

-Every ambitious school leader wants to build a school which is known for students who have confident, well-rounded personalities and score well on exams.
+Every ambitious school wants to be known for students who have confident, well-rounded personalities and score well on exams.
 But while we talk about scoring well, are tests the only way of assessing a child’s progress?
 Also, is a high average exam score an indicator of a better performing school?

 Before we answer that, it is important to understand what assessment really means.
 Very often, schools and teachers confuse assessment with testing and believe that a child who gets higher marks is performing better.
 It is also widely believed that the higher a child’s marks are on a particular test, the more secure his/her future is.
 This is a popular misconception.
 While tests are an important part of an assessment, it is only one part.
 An effective assessment of a student’s work should achieve the following: